isabelchoma/Final_Project/README.md

 We are interested in predicting the salary outcome variable to forecast future outcomes based on learned patterns.

-Our model had low explanatory power, with an R-squared of 0.08878462, which means that the model explains only 8.87% of the variance in Logged_Salary.
+We tried a linear model, which had low explanatory power, with an R-squared of 0.08878462, which means that the model explains only 8.87% of the variance in Logged_Salary.

 RMSE = 1.08445407 (Root Mean Squared Error) The model’s predictions are off by about 1.08 log-salary units on average.
 Since Logged_Salary is a